Lennart05/toponym/README.md

 ## Finding prefixes

 As one last example we look at dominant prefixes in the other region Wallonia.
-For that the parameter “type” needs to be set to “^” as the default option searches for suffixes (“\$”):
+For that the parameter `type` needs to be set to “^” as the default option searches for suffixes (“\$”):

 ``` r